yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 fr: Ne sautez pas cette section.

 en: 1.
 N`G` → Go to line N
-en: 2. `gg` → shortcut for `1G`, go to the start of the file
+en: 2. `gg` → shortcut for `1G` - go to the start of the file
 en: 3. `G`  → Go to last line
 en: 4.
 Word moves:
 en:
 en:     > 1. `w` → go to the start of the following word,
 en:     > 2. `e` → go to the end of this word.
 en:     >
-en:     > By default, word are composed of letter and the underscore character.
+en:     > By default, words are composed of letters and the underscore character.
 en:     > Let's call a WORD a group of letter separated by blank characters.
-en:     > If you want to consider WORDS, then just use uppercases:
+en:     > If you want to consider WORDS, then just use uppercase characters:
 en:     >
 en:     > 1. `W` → go to the start of the following WORD,
 en:     > 2. `E` → go to the end of this WORD.